telnetr4/CowtasticMods/HotkeyHelper/README.txt

 README.TXT

 Plugin Name: HotkeyHelper
-Plugin Version: 0.0.1.1
+Plugin Version: 0.0.1.2
-Supported Game: Cowtastic Cafe v 1.1.0.0 (Windows 10 x64) with BepInEx 5
+Supported Game: Cowtastic Cafe v 1.1.0.1 (Windows 10 x64) with BepInEx 5, but will likely work on other OSes
 Author: "Telnet"

 Introduction:
-This is a plugin for Cowtastic Cafe v 1.1.0.0 that is powered by the BepInEx 5 framework.
+This is a plugin for Cowtastic Cafe v 1.1.0.1 that is powered by the BepInEx 5 framework.
 This plugin allows you to control pouring, milking and resetting/submitting drinks using your keyboard.
 This plugin is intended for use by players who have a basic understanding of modding and are comfortable with installing and configuring BepInEx 5 plugins.